Privacy Act Statement

 MANDATORY OR VOLUNTARY:

-Any information you provide as part of the application process through the Civilian Corps website is completely voluntary.
+Any information you provide as part of the application process through the DHA website is completely voluntary.
 However, failure to provide all the requested information could lead to rejection of your application for inadequate data.